Samsung/ONE/docs/runtime/core.md

 ### Module `backend`

 Backends are plugins and they are loaded dynamically(via `dlopen`).
-So this module is is a set of interface classes for backend implementation. `compiler` can compile with variety of backends without knowing specific backend implementation.
+So this module is a set of interface classes for backend implementation. `compiler` can compile with variety of backends without knowing specific backend implementation.

 For more, please refer to [Backend API](#) document.